 If you are trying to become a professional blogger and want to earn from your blog, let me tell you it is not only possible but you can also turn blogging into your major income source.
 Many bloggers earn enough from their blogs that they do not need to have any 9 to 5 jobs, but to reach that point you need to do some serious work.
 Don’t be overwhelmed, we can do it one step at a time.
 Also, it will take time.
 You cannot have a night success (unless your last name is Kardashian) it will take months or maybe even a year, but if you are persistent and follow all that I am sharing here you will get there.
 I saw my first dollar after five months and it didn’t exactly start raining money right after that.

 In this post, I will share tips and tricks with you for getting traffic to your lifestyle blog and monetizing it.
 Fair warning in this post I will not teach you how to pick up your domain name or set up a blog, for that you can check out this awesome article.
-This is an advanced level course where I will tell you how to grow a blog you have already set up.
+This is an advanced-level course where I will tell you how to grow a blog you have already set up.
 I have also interviewed a fellow blogger and Youtuber Gemma, who was kind enough to take time out of her busy life and share her knowledge and experience about lifestyle blogging.
 Please read till the end as she has shared an amazing tip specifically for lifestyle bloggers.

 Note: These tips are directed towards Lifestyle Bloggers but can be equally helpful for Bloggers from all other Niches.

 Here is a great guide for you to learn how to set up your blog from scratch.
-First, you should choose a niche and since monetization is the goal, I will recommend lifestyle and traveling blogs since they have the highest earning potentials.
+First, you should choose a niche and since monetization is the goal, I will recommend lifestyle and traveling blogs since they have the highest earning potential.
 Also, lifestyle blogging is a pretty vast domain and it offers you a variety of topics that you can blog about.

 Once you have your blog up and running, you can benefit from my Blogging Tips for Beginners.
 In this post, you will find 8 amazing tips that can help you a great deal in getting your head around professional blogging.